-Maintaining or increasing vaccination coverage for four year olds

-Measure

-The proportion of children, who are fully vaccinated, as defined in the Australian Childhood Immunisation Register (ACIR).

-- Numerator the number of children reported as fully immunised as defined by the ACIR aged 60 months ≤ 63 months - Denominator total number of children aged 60 months ≤ 63 months registered on the ACIR and is expressed as a percentage

-'Maintaining or increasing' is defined as the coverage rate being equal to or greater than:

-- · the baseline, or - 92.5 per cent (even if the annual coverage rate has fallen from the previous year).

-A child is fully immunised when they are up-to-date with the standard vaccination schedule for their age or are on a suitable catch-up program based on the NIP schedule as defined by ACIR

-Data source: Numerator and denominator - Australian Childhood Immunisation
+Performance benchmark: Maintaining or increasing vaccination coverage for four year olds Measure The proportion of children, who are fully vaccinated, as defined in the Australian Childhood Immunisation Register (ACIR).
+The measure is defined as: Numerator - the number of children reported as fully immunised as defined by the ACIR aged 60 months ≤ 63 months Denominator - total number of children aged 60 months ≤ 63 months registered on the ACIR and is expressed as a percentage 'Maintaining or increasing' is defined as the coverage rate being equal to or greater than: the baseline, or 92.5 per cent (even if the annual coverage rate has fallen from the previous year).
+A child is fully immunised when they are up-to-date, and recorded in ACIR as having received the standard vaccination schedule for their age or are on a suitable catch-up program based on the National Immunisation Program (NIP) schedule.
+Data source: Numerator and denominator - Australian Childhood Immunisation Register (ACIR) Data provider: DoHA Data availability: 1 April 2012 to 31 March 2013 Cross tabulations: State and Territory

-Register (ACIR)

-Cross tabulations:

-State and Territory

-Table 4 Proportion of children aged 60 months to less than 63 months who are fully vaccinated (per cent)a
+Table 4Proportion of children aged 60 months to less than 63 months who are fully vaccinated (per cent)^a

-NSW Vic Qld WA SA Tas ACT NT Aust Baseline b 77.1 83.7 81.3 78.1 74.7 81.2 85.8 81.8 79.8 Assessment period (1 April 2011 - 31 March 2012) 89.8 91.3 90.1 86.4 87.2 90.7 91.4 88.7 89.7
+NSW Vic Qld WA SA Tas ACT NT Aust Baseline ^b 81.8 85.9 82.5 80.7 78.9 83.5 85.8 82.1 82.7 Assessment period (1 April 2012 - 31 March 2013) 91.2 92.4 82.5 88.9 90.2 92.2 92.3 90.5 91.2

-&lt;sup>a A child is fully immunised when they are up-to-date with the standard vaccination schedule for their age or are on a suitable catch-up program based on the NIP schedule as defined in the ACIR. b The baseline is the higher of: the lowest State and Territory coverage rate from the previous three assessment periods, or the baseline from the previous report.
+^a A child is fully immunised when they are up-to-date with the standard vaccination schedule for their age or are on a suitable catch-up program based on the NIP schedule as defined in the ACIR. ^b The baseline is the higher of: the lowest State and Territory coverage rate from the previous three assessment periods, or the baseline from the previous report.